-- 10.4.8 In landscape terms, if the works did not go ahead, the site and industrial character will remain unchanged. - 10.4.9 'Submitted Development Ref: 21/2192' relates to planning application Ref.
-21/2192 (submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
-PL07.313538) - that is a separate 299MW OCGT development and project to that of the Proposed Development which is for a 350MW facility.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 (a 299MW OCGT) and the Tynagh North 350MW OCGT.
-As such, to ensure the Submitted Development Ref: 21/2192' is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed where appropriate to present worst case scenario rather than an existing baseline scenario. - 10.4.10 In visual terms, the content in available views will remain the same, although changes will occur to existing vegetation due to maturing, pruning or natural decay.
+- 10.4.8 In landscape terms, if the works did not go ahead, the site and industrial character will remain unchanged. - 10.4.9 'Approved Development Ref: 21/2192' relates to planning application Ref.
+21/2192 (submitted as an application to Galway County Council in November 2021, subsequently appealed and approved by ABP under Ref.
+PL07.313538) that is a separate 299MW OCGT development and project to that of the Proposed Development which is for a 350MW facility.
+Planning approval was obtained for the Approved Development Ref: 21/2192 in April 2023, however the Applicant is unable to implement it (i.e. will not build/operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed at some point in the future, in amended form.
+As such, to ensure the Approved Development Ref: 21/2192' is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed where appropriate to present worst case scenario rather than an existing baseline scenario. - 10.4.10 In visual terms, the content in available views will remain the same, although changes will occur to existing vegetation due to maturing, pruning or natural decay.